ColtonWilson/Group7_Project1/README.md

-## MoniMe
+## Name

-Currency exchange calculator
+MoniMez
 ## Description

-Our currency exchange conversion calculator uses the current exchange rate to determine how much your money is worth in a different currency.
+A currency exchange conversion calculator that uses current exchange rates to determine how much your money is worth in a different currency.
 It allows the customer to have an idea since the value can fluctuate due to various economic conditions.

 ## Badges